-The 43rd Dr. Martin Luther King Jr. Commemorative Celebration at Michigan State University starts Thursday, Jan.
-12 with events through Friday, Jan.
-20. MSU students, faculty and staff, as well as the local community, are invited to participate in a wide variety of events happening throughout the week that honor the life and legacy of Dr. King.
+The 44th Dr. Martin Luther King Jr. Commemorative Celebration at Michigan State University starts Jan.
+12, with events through Jan.
+19. MSU students, faculty, staff and the local community are invited to join in the weeklong celebration highlighting and honoring the life and legacy of Dr. King.

-- Toward Freedom film series presented by MSU Libraries and WKAR Public Media, showcasing films that speak on perseverance through adversity.
+- Toward Freedom Film Series: This weeklong event is presented by MSU Libraries and WKAR Public Media, featuring films that speak on perseverance through adversity.

 - Stuff the Library Book Drive: This annual drive, supporting Grand Rapids Public Schools this year, works to fill a school district’s libraries with books on topics of social justice and characters from diverse backgrounds.
 Learn how you can donate.